 Indiana University incorporates green principles in all phases of a building's life cycle and is dedicated to developing and renovating buildings that use resources efficiently and create healthy environments.

-This point-based rating system rewards commercial, institutional, and residential projects for “stellar environmental and health performance.”
+This point-based rating system rewards commercial, institutional, and residential projects for innovative solutions that support public health and our environment through sustainable, efficient and cost-saving buildings.

 LEED offers four different certification levels: Platinum, Gold, Silver, and Certified.
-Buildings under consideration are evaluated for their performance in six different categories:
+Buildings under consideration are evaluated for their performance in seven different categories:

 - Sustainable sites